-In this course, we will go through a wide spectrum of theoretical texts written on photography and cinema.
+In this course we will go through a wide spectrum of theoretical texts written on photography and cinema.
 Starting from classic discussions, we begin with two basic ontological questions: “what is photography” and “what is cinema?”
 Later in the course, we look into some specific genres and discourses related to cinema and photography.
 For example, to grasp a better understanding of the contemporary debates around photography, we examine the role of “materiality” and “memory” in the production of meaning.
-In order to deal with recent scholarly debates in cinema studies, for instance, we will look into the “the gaze” and “psychoanalytic” discourse.
-During this course, therefore, we will explore both classic and contemporary debates surrounding cinema and photography, hence creating a theoretical overview of thoughts and ideas that have been shedding light onto these media over the past two centuries.
+In order to deal with recent scholarly debates in cinema studies, we will look into the “the gaze” and “psychoanalytic” discourse.
+During this course, therefore, we will explore both classic and contemporary debates surrounding cinema and photography so as to create a theoretical overview of thoughts and ideas that have been shedding light onto these media over the past centuries.

-Students learn to identify significant artists, works, and techniques in the field of photography and film;
+Students learn to identify seminal artists, theoreticians, and debates in the field of photography and film.

-Students acquire a basic historical and theoretical knowledge concerning the nature and function of film and photography within the field of the visual arts;
+Students acquire basic historical and theoretical knowledge concerning the nature and function of film and photography within the field of the visual arts.

-Students learn to demonstrate their ability to articulate and develop coherent and relevant arguments concerning photographic and filmic practices during examination.
+Students learn to demonstrate their ability to articulate and develop coherent and relevant arguments concerning photographic and filmic practices.

 Mode of instruction

 Attendance in this course is mandatory.
 In case of no-show, the tutor should be informed about your absence prior to the actual seminar session.
 Moreover, this course cannot be successfully completed by students that were absent more than twice.